SugarRuy/CVPR21_Transferred_Hash/README.md

-# CVPR21_Transferred_Hash
+# CVPR21_Transferred_Hash (STILL UNDER CONSTRUCTION!!!)
-A PyTorch Implementation of "You See What I Want You to See: Exploring Targeted Black-Box Transferability Attack for Hash-based Image Retrieval Systems" accepted by CVPR 2021
+A PyTorch Implementation of "You See What I Want You to See: Exploring Targeted Black-Box Transferability Attack for Hash-based Image Retrieval Systems" accepted by CVPR 2021.

 ## Prepare Enviroments